In-Home Extraction vs In-Plant Rug Washing

 Once the rug has reached our standards after the final inspection, we will safely and securely package it up for you and have it ready to ship back to you.

 As you can see, Love Your Rug‘s process is not only more intensive, it also requires zero effort from you, the rug owner.
+Home rug cleaning may not always get rid of all the odors, making professional cleaning a better option.
 If you live in Southern Ontario, We will even pick up and deliver your rug for free.
 Don’t even think about cleaning your area rug at home, instead leave it to the experts at Love Your Rug who will ensure no dust, stains or dirt are left behind.
 Contact us or request a free online quote today!
 We love your rug and so will you!